marco-cyt/Neuron-glia-project/README.md

-Network motifs for manuscript title: Mathematical representation of the structure of neuron-glia networks
+Network motifs used as counterexamples in the manuscript titled: Mathematical representation of the structure of neuron-glia networks